 #1 Avenida do Mar

-We joined the bus at Avenida do Mar (Funchal Marina Terminal) and traveled along the spectacular waterfront of Funchal.
+We joined the city tour bus at Avenida do Mar (Funchal Marina Terminal) and travelled along the spectacular waterfront of Funchal.
 We heard that New Year’s Eve is a highlight of the Madeira calendar.
 There can be up to 9 cruise ships in Funchal port, apparently, it is the best viewing spot.
-Funchal is shaped like an amphitheater, hugging the side of the mountain, and the firework display is spread throughout either side of the city high up on the mountainsides.
+Funchal is shaped like an amphitheatre, hugging the side of the mountain, and the firework display is spread throughout either side of the city high up on the mountainsides.

 #2 Funchal City Gates